 There are many benefits to having your employees attend a corporate retreat.
 One of the most important is that it creates a stronger team.
 When people work in teams, they tend to be happier, more productive and remain with the company longer.
 Team members also have better communication skills when they have been together for some time.

 This can be especially important in today’s workplace where companies rely on teamwork more than ever before.
-A recent study found that employee engagement is directly linked to retention rates; companies with high levels of employee engagement experience lower turnover rates than those with low levels of engagement.
+A recent study found that employee engagement is directly linked to retention rates; companies with high levels of employee engagement experience lower turnover rates than those with low levels of engagement and engaged employees result in 23% higher profits for businesses.

 Improve company culture.